-DGS News & EventsWe're on Facebook and Twitter!
+DGS News & EventsCatch Us on Social Media!

 Find out what’s going on at DGS and learn more about the exciting things that are happening with our clients and in the communities we serve.

 DGS is a 2020 Delaware Compassionate Champion award recipient!
 We are so proud to be recognized for our dedication and determination to serve children, youth, and families using a trauma-informed approach.

 Through this initiative, families can call Delaware 211 and press 4 to get connected to resources to help them better support the educational development of their children.